jkcdarunday/ProjectHeartland/API.md

 ```

 ## /subjects
-Contains functions that returns data from the list of sections
+Contains functions that deal with subjects

-### /subjects/[subject]
+### GET /subjects/[SUBJECT]/[SECTION] (TODO)
-  Returns list of sections of a subject
+  Returns the number of slots left for a given section:
 ```
 {
-	result:0,
-    data:{
-    	"AB1": 10,
-        "AB2": 5,
-    }
+	result:4,
 }
 ```